ZhangStudyLife/ahrs/docs/source/index.rst

 SAAM           NO         YES            YES
 Tilt           NO         YES            Optional TRIAD          NO         YES            YES
+UKF            YES        YES            Optional
 =============  =========  =============  ============

 Deprecations
 ------------

-Submodules ``io`` and ``plot`` are dismissed, removing dependecies on Scipy and matplotlib.
-This decision was made with the intent to better focus on the algorithmic part of the package.
+Submodules ``io`` and ``plot`` are removed.
 Loading and visualizing the data is left to the preference of the user.

 .. toctree::
    :maxdepth: 1